RIJKSMUSEUM

 Big and small history of the Dutch Golden Age

 The Rijksmuseum’s collection is about much more than paintings.
-On this tour, we also explore the famous Delft Blue pottery.
-Intricate vases remind of the tulip mania that gripped the Netherlands in the Golden Age.
+On this tour, we also explore the famous Delft Blue pottery—intricate vases that recall the tulip mania that once gripped the Netherlands.

-Among the stunning dolls’ houses the best known is that of Petronella Oortman.
-Such miniature Amsterdam canal houses are, of course, every little girl’s dream.
-But they actually tell more about grown-ups.
+Among the museum’s stunning dollhouses, the most famous is that of Petronella Oortman.
+These miniature Amsterdam canal houses may seem like every little girl’s dream, but in reality, they reveal much more about the world of adults in the Golden Age.

-Feel the Golden Age inside the museum ánd on the streets
+Feel the Golden Age inside the museum and on the streets

 FAQ